ethz-pes/AI-mag/README.md

 The following performances are achieved:
 * The **average error** between the FEM simulations and the ANN predictions is **below 1%**
 * The **worst-case error** between the FEM simulations and the ANN predictions is **below 8%**
+* The tool is able **generate 300'000 designs per second** on a laptop computer
-* The tool is able for generate more than **5000 valid designs per second** on a laptop computer
+* The tool is able for compute **60'000 operating points per second** on a laptop computer

 ## Simplified Workflow